garypotato/React-Reusable-Components/README.md

 ## What I want to achieve
 1. write in `Typescript`
-2. Copy the component from `ant design`
+2. Copy the component interface style from `ant design`
 3. components can be customized by `props`
 4. test each components by `Jest` + `Enzyme`
 5. publish in `npm` allows me to reuse them in the future